Last Updated on

 Have you ever considered packing kids clothes in Ziploc bags?
 We hadn’t, but we gave it a go.
 This is our story!

 Those who have traveled with me know that I don’t travel light.
 Even when I was a young twenty-something backpacking around the world my pack was a solid 20kg + as I had a whole lot of things that I might “just need”.
 I figured it was only me who had to carry the extra weight and hopefully shouldered the burden without comment.
 Minimalism is really not my thing!

 Having kids exacerbated the problems.
 Spare clothes, spare carriers, extra toys, all of it.
 Despite my best intentions and efforts to pare things down I always over-packed.

-For our latest trip I decided to go all out.
-I packed each day’s outfits for the kids packed in zip lock glad bags.
+For our latest trip I packed each day’s outfits for the kids packed in zip lock bags.
 I calculated we needed 5 days before a wash, and packed an extra set of undies, singlets etc. Each day’s wear was rolled into ziploc travel bags.
 Squeezing the air out of the bag created a vacuum effect and – hey presto – the items were much smaller than if I had of just stacked them into the suitcase. #winning for sure!

 This process took about 20 minutes longer for each child as I color coordinated shirts, skirts, and pants then zip locked them into the bags.
 At the end I saw how much excess I had originally earmarked for the trip.
 Quite a bit.
 I did not name each bag or day as I could identify which kid’s clothes belonged in which bag.

 Note: This level of organization only extended to their clothes.
 It did not extend to their toys, jackets, beanies and rain coats (it’s winter after all).
 This all occurred the day before departure as I hastily reviewed and shoved them into green Woollies shopping bags.